petermr/openVirus/README.md

 ## goals

-* to collect all freely visible scientific/medical publications on COVID, viral epidemics and transform them to uniform form.
+* to collect all freely visible scientific/medical publications on [COVID19](https://www.wikidata.org/wiki/Q84263196), viral epidemics and transform them to uniform form.
 * to use Natural Language Processing (NLP) and textmining so machines can extract meaning from the articles.
 * to build dictionaries of terms related to viruses and viral epidemics for (a) search (b) classification (c) understanding.
 * to collect knowedge and publish it in [WikiJournal of Medicine](www.wikijmed.org) (a peer-reviewed OA journal with an emphasis on review)